michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 # pyenv-virtualenv-windows

+> IMPORTANT NOTE: This repository is currently under construction.
+Please wait using this information until this message will diappear soon.

 "pyenv-virtualenv" for Windows.
 A “pyenv” plugin to manage Python virtual environments, depending on different Python versions, for various Python projects.

 # License